Aliases for SAV1 Gene

 GeneCards Summary for SAV1 Gene

 SAV1 (Salvador Family WW Domain Containing Protein 1) is a Protein Coding gene.
-Among its related pathways are Hippo signaling pathway and Hippo signaling pathway -multiple species.
+Diseases associated with SAV1 include Retinitis Pigmentosa 44 and Wilson-Turner X-Linked Mental Retardation Syndrome.
+Among its related pathways are Hippo signaling pathway - multiple species and Signaling by Hippo.
 An important paralog of this gene is MAGI3.

 UniProtKB/Swiss-Prot for SAV1 Gene